How to Auto-Transcribe Meetings on Mac for Free (and Send Them Straight to Notion)

 You opened Notion, typed /meet, got excited about AI Meeting Notes — and then hit the wall: "Available on Business plan and above."

-Auto-transcribing meetings on Mac and dropping them into Notion sounds simple, but once you start looking, the realistic free options thin out fast.
+Auto-transcribing meetings on Mac and dropping them into Notion sounds simple.
+Once you start looking, the realistic free options thin out fast.
 Notion AI Meeting Notes needs a Business plan.
 Mac's built-in Voice Memos can't pick up the other person's voice on Zoom without virtual audio setup.
-Whisper is great but its truly free version (the CLI) needs Python and a terminal.
+Whisper is great but its truly free version (the CLI) needs Python and a terminal you're comfortable with.

-This guide compares the 4 real routes to auto-transcribe meetings on Mac, and lays out the shortest free-first path that actually gets transcripts into Notion — gotchas and all.
+This guide compares the four real routes to auto-transcribe meetings on Mac, and lays out the shortest free-first path that actually gets transcripts into Notion — gotchas and all.

 Why "auto-transcribe meetings on Mac → Notion" is harder than it looks